Check out our latest newsletter--

 CLOSED LOCKS CREATE A DIVIDED WILLAMETTE

 The Corps of Engineers closed the Willamette Falls Navigation Canal and Locks in West Linn in November for repairs to the gudgeon arms and anchors on Gates 2, 3, and 4 that will require a significant maintenance investment.
+The Corps has not identified any funds to carry out those (assumed to be needed) repairs.

 National Trust for Historic Preservation selects Locks as a National Treasure